AnoopAlias/AUTOM8N/docs/installation_standalone.rst

-.. note::  OpenResty should be used only if you need to extend nginx with LUA .
+.. note::  OpenResty should be used only if you need to extend Nginx with LUA.
 OpenResty provided by XtendWeb lacks mod_security and NAXSI WAF's

-.. note:: Redis Full page cache for wordpress and Drupal is not compatible with PageSpeed - https://groups.google.com/forum/#!msg/ngx-pagespeed-discuss/vzSq8XQPGmM/9mE11D-9U8YJ
+.. note:: Redis Full page cache for Wordpress and Drupal is not compatible with PageSpeed - https://groups.google.com/forum/#!msg/ngx-pagespeed-discuss/vzSq8XQPGmM/9mE11D-9U8YJ